guckstift/webgl/README.md

 let buffer = gl.buffer(["index",] [usage,] [type,] [sizeOrData])
 ```

-Creates a vertex or index buffer with a specified usage pattern and optionally data to be initialised with.
+Creates a vertex or index buffer with a specified usage pattern and optionally the data to initialize the buffer with.

 * `"index"` as the first argument will denote this buffer as an index buffer and bind it as an "element array buffer".
 Otherwise
   it will be a regular vertex buffer and bound as an "array buffer".